standardhealth/fsh-ae/input/pagecontent/implementation.md

 #### Adverse Event Artifacts

 This is a set of experimental profiles for representing adverse events (AE).
 The definitions are FHIR interpretation of Common Terminology Criteria (CTC).
-The profiles and value sets and are intended to give sufficient information for FDA reporting.
+The profiles and value sets and are intended to give minimal and sufficient information for CTCAE reporting.

 | Type       | Name                            | Description                    | Example             |
 | ---------- | ------------------------------- | -----------------------------  | ------------------- |